-- The whole practice is committed to providing culturally safe health care - The whole practice is committed to an ongoing journey towards cultural competence - All staff are aware of the importance of their role in contributing to cultural safety - All staff are confident to ask all patients 'Are you of Aboriginal or Torres Strait Islander Origin'? - All staff reflect on their own cultural awareness, biases and understanding regularly - All staff know how to correctly record patients' ethnicity in practice software - All staff actively seek out learning opportunities to improve cultural awareness and safety - The practice considers asking CHN's Indigenous Health Team to come and speak to staff - The practice seeks advice from the local Aboriginal and Torres Strait Islander community and elders about implementing culturally appropriate care

-Example of desk flags that can be used for practice reception area.
+- The whole practice is committed to an ongoing journey towards cultural competence - All staff are aware of the importance of their role in contributing to cultural safety - All staff are confident to ask all patients 'Are you of Aboriginal or Torres Strait Islander Origin'? - All staff reflect on their own cultural awareness, biases and understanding regularly - All staff know how to correctly record patients' ethnicity in practice software - All staff actively seek out learning opportunities to improve cultural awareness and - The practice considers asking CHN's Indigenous Health Team to come and speak to - The practice seeks advice from the local Aboriginal and Torres Strait Islander community and elders about implementing culturally appropriate care vii Example of desk flags that can be used for practice reception area.
 Item can be purchased online.